pingcap/talent-plan/rust/projects/tools/project.md

 Try it yourself.
 [Answers](answers.md#question-b).

-At this point you should be able to run the program with `cargo run`, and the tests with `cargo test`.
-All the tests will fail, like
+At this point you should be able to run the program with `cargo run`.

+Try it now.

+You are set up for this project and ready to start hacking.

+## Part 1: Make the tests compile

+You've been provided with a suite of unit tests in `tests/tests.rs`.
+Open it up and take a look.

+Try to run the tests with `cargo test`.
+What happens?
+Why?

+Your first task for this project is to make the tests _compile_.
+In `src/lib.rs` write the type and method definitions necessary to make `cargo test --no-run` complete successfully.
+Don't write any method bodies yet &mdash;
+instead write `panic!()`.

+Do that now before moving on.

+Once that is done, if you run `cargo test` (without `--no-run`), you should see that some of your tests are failing, like

 ```
 TODO insert after we have a sample project